jasperdunn/react-form-hooks/README.md

 There are many excellent react form packages out there, however I hadn't yet found one that didn't end up pulling me in a certain direction or way of working.

-I wanted to be able to use simple, stateless, controlled components in my forms, utilising agnostic functions that didn't care which components I used or how they were structured.
+I wanted to be able to use simple, stateless, controlled components in my forms, utilizing agnostic functions that didn't care which components I used or how they were structured.

 ## What it looks like